alexanderkoller/pergamon/main.typ

 #import "@preview/layout-ltd:0.1.0": layout-limiter
-#show: layout-limiter.with(max-iterations: 3) // AAA check this
+#show: layout-limiter.with(max-iterations: 4) // AAA check this

+/*
+  There is a very mysterious issue with this document.
+It needs 4 iterations if:
+  - the "x" at the start is missing / more generally, I think certain things can't be on the same page together
+  - print-identifiers is there
+  - additional-fields in functional form is there

+  Why??
+*/

 #import "lib.typ": *